learn-co-curriculum/welcome-to-learn-5/README.md

 <iframe width="100%" height="720" src="https://www.youtube.com/embed/MZ2vUG6p1PY?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+>Note: This video is played at a pretty fast speed to give you an idea of what the flow of this lab should look like.
+If it's too fast for you and you'd like to see it slower, click the gear in the bottom right hand corner of the video, select speed, and then select a slower speed :)

 <p class='util--hide'>View <a href='https://learn.co/lessons/welcome-to-learn-5'>Your First Lab</a> on Learn.co and start learning to code for free.</p>